Bernie Worrell: 1990s–2010s

+Around that same time, Worrell joined the rock group Black Jack Johnson with Mos Def, Will Calhoun, Doug Wimbish, and Dr. Know.
+In 2004, the band, including Worrell, appeared on Mos Def's second studio album The New Danger.
+That same year, he appeared in the documentary Moog, about synthesizer pioneer Robert Moog.
+The film featured Herbert Deutsch and several other Moog synthesizer musicians, including Keith Emerson, Money Mark, The Moog Cookbook, and the band Stereolab.

-In 2009, he joined longtime Parliament-Funkadelic guitarist DeWayne "Blackbyrd" McKnight, bassist Melvin Gibbs and drummer J.T.
-Lewis to form the band SociaLybrium.
+In 2009, he joined longtime Parliament-Funkadelic guitarist DeWayne "Blackbyrd" McKnight, bassist Melvin Gibbs, and drummer J.T.
+Lewis to form the band SociaLybrium, who toured Europe.
 Their album For You/For Us/For All was released on Livewired Music in January 2010.

-Worrell appeared in the 2004 documentary film Moog with synthesizer pioneer Bob Moog and several other Moog synthesizer musicians.
-In 2011, he toured with Bootsy Collins, another major figure from Parliament-Funkadelic.
+He toured with Bootsy Collins, another major figure from Parliament-Funkadelic, in 2011.

-From 2011 through 2015, Worrell performed with his group, the Bernie Worrell Orchestra.
-The band became known for the appearance of special guests at live performances, including Bootsy Collins, Tina Weymouth, Chris Frantz, Jimmy Destri, Mike Watt, Rah Digga and Gary Lucas.
+From 2011 through 2015, Worrell performed with his group, The Bernie Worrell Orchestra.
+The band, which was formed out of a partnership with a young New Jersey producer named Evan Taylor, was known for appearance of special guests at their live performances, including Bootsy Collins, Talking Heads and Tom Tom Club bassist Tina Weymouth, Talking Heads guitarist Jerry Harrison, Talking Heads and Tom Tom Club drummer Chris Frantz, Blondie keyboardist Jimmy Destri, Minute Men's Mike Watt, and Captain Beefheart guitarist Gary Lucas.
+They released two albums, BWO is Landing and Prequel.

-In 2012 and 2013, Worrell played a series of concerts with guitarist Steve Kimock, bassist Andy Hess, and vocalist-percussionist Camille Armstrong.
-Kimock's son John Morgan Kimock played drums for the group in 2013.
+In 2012 and 2013, Worrell also played a series of concerts with rock guitarist Steve Kimock, Gov't Mule bassist Andy Hess, and vocalist-percussionist Camille Armstrong.
+In 2013, Kimock's son John Morgan Kimock played drums for the group.

-Worrell worked on the Seattle-based Khu.éex' project fusing traditional Tlingit music with funk, jazz, and experimental music.
-The project includes Preston Singletary, Skerik, Stanton Moore, Captain Raab and Randall Dunn among others.

-In 2015, Worrell appeared in the movie Ricki and the Flash as the keyboard player in Meryl Streep's band.
-The movie reunited Worrell with director Jonathan Demme, who had directed Stop Making Sense.
+In 2015, Worrell appeared in the movie Ricki and the Flash as Billy, the keyboard player in Meryl Streep's band.
+The film, about a woman who leaves her family behind to join a rock band, reunited Worrell with director Jonathan Demme, who had directed the Talking Heads concert film Stop Making Sense.

-Worrell was a judge for the 12th, 13th, and 14th annual Independent Music Awards.

-During May 2016, the New England Conservatory of Music gave Worrell, who studied at the school until 1967, an honorary Doctor of Music degree.
+Wave from the WOOniverse

+In 2024, "Wave from the WOOniverse" a posthumous double-album, was released, using unfinished tracks Worrell left behind.
+The album was produced by former Bernie Worrell bandleader Evan Taylor and contributors include Talking Heads's Jerry Harrison, The B-52s' Fred Schneider, Sean Lennon, Marc Ribot, Fishbone's Norwood Fisher, Mike Watt, and Cibo Matto's Miho Hatori.